mattyradiuk/Shootout/README.md

 I try to keep the playable teams and their respective ratings reasonably current, all of the ratings are my opinion only.

 The full lineup of teams is below.
-You can also enter your own team with the 'custom' option
+More are coming soon; 'custom' is an option in the meantime.

 1. Barcelona **85**.
 2. Real Madrid **84**